mvirgo/Vehicle-Detection/README.md

 ![Original Images](./images/test_images.PNG "Original Images")
 ![Heatmaps](./images/heatmaps.PNG "Image Heatmaps")
-Still some false positives in one, but raising the threshold further began to lose the cars more often.
+There are no longer any false positives in these example images.

 #### Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![Final product](./images/finished.PNG "Images with the final bounding boxes")